D664 Learners and Learning Science

 Why other options are wrong

-Describe the role of the motor cortex in the context of learning and physical activity.
+Describe the role of feedback in the learning process and how it influences student performance.

 Explanation